Abdulmalik420/Creating-Tables-for-AWS-Instance/README.md

-# Creating-Tables-for-AWS-Instance
+# Creating Tables for AWS Instance
-This python code will create and fill tables with fake data and put into an AWS instance
+This python code will create and fill tables with fake data and put it into an AWS instance.
+Inorder to fill up the tables with fake data I used a Python package called Faker.
+This is a template that you can use to write your own code since the tables for this code was made specifically for the project that I needed to do.
+Also dont forget to put in your own info to connect into your AWS instance.